gowthamsargunam/RESTful-Chatbot/README.md

 Login or Signup Hugging Face through : https://huggingface.co/

-Create and Copy and Get your Hugging Face token from: https://huggingface.co/settings/tokens
+Create a token Copy that and Get your Hugging Face token from: https://huggingface.co/settings/tokens

 ### Running the Server
 Run the file bot.py by